huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 | **--fpga-image-id** | Specifies the ID of the FPGA image to be deleted.
 This parameter is mandatory. | The value of **fpga-image-id** is a string of 32 characters, including lowercase letters a to f and digits 0 to 9. | You can check the ID of an FPGA image in the output of a query subcommand. |
 | **--force** | Forcibly deletes an FPGA without user confirmation.
 This parameter is optional. | - | By default, fisclient provides the deletion confirmation function.
 You need to enter yes or no to decide whether to perform the deletion: **yes** executes the deletion operation, while **no** cancels the deletion operation. |

-**--force** only cancels the deletion confirmation function, but does not ensure that the FPGA image can be deleted successfully.
+> **force** only cancels the deletion confirmation function, but does not ensure that the FPGA image can be deleted successfully.

 ### Usage Guidelines ###
 If the command output is **Success: 204 No Content**, the deletion subcommand is executed successfully.